-You may contact your local community mental health services program to talk with a Recipient Rights Officer with any questions you may have about your rights or to get help to make a complaint in relation to behavioral health services. can also help you make a complaint.
+You may contact your local community mental health services program to talk with a Recipient Rights Officer with any questions you may have about your rights or to get help to make a complaint in relation to services.
 You can contact the Office of Recipient Rights at the phone number listed for your community mental health services program listed beginning on page 16 or your local customer service office as listed on pages 36 and 37.